MGCodesandStats/mgcodesandstats.github.io/README.md

 ### Data Science Consultant with expertise in time series analysis, statistics, Bayesian modelling, and machine learning with TensorFlow.

+I implement data science solutions for organizations across a range of industries through implementation of statistical analysis as well as more advanced machine learning methodologies.

+My educational background is a Master's degree in Economics from University College Cork, Ireland.
+As such, much of my work has been in the domain of business intelligence; i.e. using machine learning technologies to develop solutions to a wide range of business problems.

 Frequently used techniques and technologies include:

 - ARIMA